 Those are just some of the questions that the 100+ page Capgemini report, Reimagine the Future of Quality Assurance, addresses.
 As a report contributor and sponsor, Tricentis is excited to share this report with IT leaders.
 The report includes:

-- Interviews with 14 IT leaders who have driven successful quality transformations across organizations such as McDonald’s, AGL, AXA, Equifax and Westpac
+- Interviews with 14 IT leaders who have driven successful quality transformations across organizations such as McDonald’s, AGL, AXA, and Equifax

-- Deep dives into trends such as democratizing test data, the convergence of test automation and RPA and how DevOps and digital transformation are impacting quality metrics and KPIs
+- Deep dives into trends such as democratizing test data, the future of test automation, and how DevOps and digital transformation are impacting quality metrics and KPIs

 - Sector analyses of quality trends across CPRDT (Consumer Products, Retail, Distribution, and Transportation), Energy and Utilities, Financial, Higher Education and Government